kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 Trigger Endpoint
 ================

-This endpoint is called by the Automation Center when the program execution reaches your node.
-It should start the execution of your service.
+This endpoint is called by the Automation Center when the program execution reaches your node, and starts the execution of your external service.

 .. image:: /_static/images/ac_node_trigger_workflow.png